 Rectilinear meshes (the old conventional one)

-We prefer and recommend (new) unstructured meshes not only because of a higher accuracy but also it is time to move on from LEGO-shaped models to real models!
+We prefer and recommend (new) unstructured meshes not only because of their higher accuracy but also it is time to move on to real models!

 -To learn more about methods (from papers), click on underlined words.

 Our experienced Geophysicists provide accurate, detailed and reliable images of the underground by applying the most advanced modelling and inversion methods and techniques to geophysical data.
 We are collaborating with academia to keep our tools and methods up to date.